Fake TÜV Stickers in Mallorca: Harmless Bargain or Costly Risk?

 1) The sticker is a symptom, not the cause: Authorities look at documents, import data, technical defects and insurance status.
 A fake sticker alone doesn't cause the problems, but it can intensify the inspection.

 2) Marketplaces as hubs: Such offers appear where neighbors, residents and tourists trade.
-The role of platforms — reporting channels, quick removal, protection of buyer data — is rarely debated loudly, but could make a big difference.
+The role of platforms — reporting channels, quick removal, protection of buyer data — is rarely debated loudly, but could make a big difference, as seen in incidents like fake QR stickers in Palma's port that deceived drivers.

 3) Insurance gaps are the bigger risk: In an accident, it will be checked whether there was manipulation.
 Insurers may reduce or refuse payments if documents or inspections are falsified.